slowernews/hamster-system/README.md

 ===
 ####How to navigate through your documents:

-- you only need 2 *permanent shortcuts* to navigate your documents:
+- you only need 2 *permanent desktop shortcuts* to navigate your documents:

         Shortcut to {inbox}
         Shortcut to {current}